MrPauloJ/Santander-Generative-AI-Bootcamp/ebook/script.md

 ```

-4.

-3. Formart the ebook with powerpoint
+4. Include and format content in the powepoint